LlamaLuLu/Micromouse/README.md

 # FAQ

 ## Sensors not working
-All lights on.
-(Only 0 values are being read from the ToF sensors. -> Check your soldering as your I2C lines are not operating.
+All lights on (only 0 values are being read from the ToF sensors -> Check your soldering as your I2C lines are not operating.

 Some lights flickering -> This could be normal sensor noise.
-Are you in a well lit environment - light sensors typically dont like sunlight.
+Are you in a well lit environment?
+Light sensors typically dont like sunlight.

-One sensor light always on. -> Check the soldering on that connection of the uSensor to the Sensor PCB.
+One sensor light always on -> Check the soldering on that connection of the uSensor to the Sensor PCB.